Zhu Xiaogang

-Zhu Xiaogang (朱晓刚 (Zhū Xiǎogāng); born 6 October 1987) is a Chinese footballer who currently plays for Guangxi Yong City.
+Zhu Xiaogang (朱晓刚 (Zhū Xiǎogāng); born 6 October 1987) is a Chinese football coach and former footballer.

 Club career

 Zhu started his professional career with Chinese Super League side Dalian Shide in 2007.
 However, he failed to establish himself within the first team and could not appear for the club in the 2007 season.
 In January 2008, after an unsuccessful trial at Wuhan Optics Valley, Zhu transferred to another Super League club Chengdu Blades along with his teammates Ji Mingyi and Zou Peng for a total fee of ¥5 million.
 Zhu was excluded from Chengdu's first team squad in the 2009 league season.

-Zhu was signed by China League Two side Dalian Aerbin (now known as Dalian Professional) in 2010.
+Zhu was signed by China League Two side Dalian Aerbin (now known as Dalian Pro) in 2010.
 He became a regular player of the club, helping Dalian Aerbin win two successive championships as the team won promotion into Chinese Super League.

 Since the 2019 season, Zhu was put on the bench as the team focused on using young players.
 He was excluded from the first team squad in the 2020 and 2021 season.
 On 27 January 2021, he sought for a transfer to top tier club Qingdao F.C.
 On 19 February 2021, after training with Qingdao the signing was eventually aborted.

 On 18 March 2022, he joined fourth tier club Guangxi Yong City as player and assistant coach.

+On 18 March 2026, Zhu was named as the assistant coach of Dalian Yingbo B for 2026 China League Two season.